cpainchaud/pan-configurator/README.txt

 PAN-Configurator is a PHP library aimed at making PANOS config changes easy (and XML free ;), maintainable and allowing complex scenarios like rule merging, unused object tracking, conversion of checkpoint exclusion groups, massive rule editing, AppID conversion … to name the ones I do on a regular basis and which are not offered by our GUI.
 It will work seamlessly on local config file or API.

-With 20 lines of code, you should be able to solve most of your needs.
+With less than 20 lines of code, you should be able to solve most of your needs.
 Brief overview:

 Loading a config from a file ?